Dyrati/Lua-Widgets/README.md

 **Info**
 - You can click on the box to begin typing.
 Press `ctrl`+`backspace` to delete everything left of your cursor, or `ctrl`+`delete` to delete everything to the right.  `Home` and `End` work as you'd expect them to.
 - You can bind functions to it by modifying its **`func`** attribute.
 Pressing `enter` will call that function, with the box's text as the first argument.
+- Press up to view the history of the input box

 - The file includes a global function called **`exec`**, that is designed for this widget.
 It will execute the commands in the input field like a lua interpreter.
 Example: `inputfield = InputBox(10, 10); inputfield.func = exec`